fjolnir/Tranquil/Docs/Tranquil Spec.md

 By default a block returns `nil`.
 To return a value the `^` symbol is prefixed to the expression to return.

 ### Variadic blocks
-If in a block one wishes to access arguments beyond those defined by the block constructor, he can use the special '...' variable to do so, it is an array of pairs which you can iterate.
+If in a block one wishes to accept an arbitrary number of argument, he can use the special '...' argument to do so, it is an array of arguments which you can iterate over. (... must be the last argument specified)

 ```
-variadicBlock = {
+variadicBlock = { ... |
 	... each: { arg |
 		print(arg)
 	}